AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M01-empower-workforce-copilot-executives/01-introduction.md

 - Familiarity with business reporting, project management, and executive decision-making processes.
 - Access to a Microsoft 365 tenant with Microsoft 365 Copilot enabled.

-## Getting Started with the Lab

-We've prepared a seamless environment for you to explore and learn about executive use cases for Microsoft 365 Copilot.

-This module provides hands-on experience using Copilot across multiple Microsoft 365 applications to support leadership, planning, communication, and business analysis scenarios.

 ## Getting Started with the lab

-We've prepared a seamless environment for you to explore and learn about **Module 04 - Empower workforce with Microsoft 365 Copilot for Marketing**.
+We've prepared a seamless environment for you to explore and learn about **Module 1: Empower Workforce with Microsoft 365 Copilot for Executives**.
 Let's begin by making the most of this experience!

 ## Accessing Your Lab Environment